xADDBx/OwlcatNuGetTemplates/README.md

 - `rtmodworkshop`  - UnityModManager Template for Warhammer 40,000: Rogue Trader.
 Adds a publishing task which will directly publish to Steam Workshop.
 - `wrathmod`  - UnityModManager Template for Pathfinder: Wrath of the Righteous
 - `wrathsoundmod`  - Wwise Template to add new sounds/voices to the game, bundled with a UnityModManager Template for Pathfinder: Wrath of the Righteous.
 Read the docs (WIP) to find out how to use the Wwise setup!
+- `wrathbpcoremod` - BPCore UnityModManager Template for Pathfinder: Wrath of the Righteous.
+BPCore is a community library to make certain aspects of modding easier in Wrath.
 - `kmmod` - UnityModManager Template for Pathfinder: Kingmaker

 ## Requirements